 The subject rectangular-shaped property is comprised of level land.
-The site slopes gently to the west with existing elevations on the order of approximately $526\pm$ feet above mean sea level (msl) along the southwest portion of the site, to $594\pm$ feet above msl along the northeast portion of the site.
+The site slopes gently to the west with existing elevations on the order of approximately $526\pm$ feet above mean sea level (msl) along the southwest portion of the site, to $597\pm$ feet above msl along the northeast portion of the site.

-The northern and southern portions of the subject property are currently the sites of two, occupied single-family residences with detached garages.
+The subject property is currently the site of an occupied single-family residence with detached garages and shade structures.
 Grasses and weeds cover most of the subject site.
-Few trees are located near and around the residences.
+Few trees are located near and around the residence.
 Vehicular access to the subject property is via dirt and partially paved driveways from Summit Avenue to the subject site.
 Multiple vehicles are located in proximity to the residences and garages.
-The subject site is secured by short fencing along the perimeter and separating the two addresses.
+The subject site is secured by short fencing along the perimeter.
 An unlined shallow drainage channel is located in the northwest corner of the site.
+Woodglen Vista Creek is located approximately 500 feet to the west.
 Existing detached homes are present to the south with a vinyl fence separating the site.

 Overhead communication and electrical lines are located along the west property boundary and extend overhead into the properties.
-One of the residents also noted that both addresses are serviced by septic system leach fields.
-The presumed septic systems are most likely located on the southern sides of the existing homes.
-Information provided by the occupant of 10939 Summit indicated a water well services the property and is located along the north central area of the property.
+The resident noted that the house is serviced by septic system leach field.
+The presumed septic system is most likely located on the southern side of the existing home.
+Information provided by the occupant indicated a water well services the property and is located along the north central area of the property.
 The occupant thought the well may be approximately 200 feet in depth.
 Depth to groundwater was not known.

-Based on aerial photographic information obtained on Google Earth (1994 - 2023), the subject site appears mostly unchanged from current conditions, except variations in seasonal vegetation and vegetation clearing and dirt roads.
+Based on aerial photographic information obtained on Google Earth (1994 - 2024), the subject site appears mostly unchanged from current conditions, except variations in seasonal vegetation and vegetation clearing and dirt roads.
 An aerial photograph of the subject property from December 2022 is provided below in Figure A.